 Another essential point discussed was the idea of the three pillars that are essential to building a resilient, future-proof supply chain.
 According to Lembregts this consists of:

 - Visibility into external data

 - Ability to respond quickly

 - Sufficient response options

-By using external data to have visibility into a supply chain network, companies become more prepared to handle disruption by being able to respond quickly (agility) with multiple options (resilience).
-From a more tactical standpoint, this can look like building capacity or inventory buffers, or finding additional sourcing for critical components.
+By using external data to have visibility into a supply chain network, companies become more prepared to handle disruption by responding quickly (agility) with multiple options (resilience).
+From a more tactical standpoint, this can look like building capacity or inventory buffers or finding additional sourcing for critical components.

 See disruptions as an opportunity to re-evaluate technology used for planning